jitbit/AspNetSaml/README.md

 	"http://www.myapp.com/SamlConsume" //assertion Consumer Url - the URL where the provider will send authenticated users back );
 string url = request.GetRedirectUrl(samlEndpoint);
-//then send your user to this url var
+//then send your user to this "url" var
 ```
 **3.** To validate the SAML response you recieved from the provider (for example, in an MVC app):